OllyButters/HDS-plumber/README.md

 - Look for the Response body and you will see the "Hello world!" text from the R function.
 - Explore all three end points (/hello, /square, /plot), making sure you understand the corresponding R code.

+### Explore with web browser

+Swagger is a web tool which calls the API for us and displays the data in an easy to use way.
+What happens if we call the API directly from a web browser without swagger?
+Paste the URLs from earlier into Chrome/Firefox/etc, they should look something like (the port will be different):

+- 127.0.0.1:3726/hello
+- 127.0.0.1:3726/square?a=8
+- 127.0.0.1:3726/plot

+### Explore with Rstudio

 As noted earlier, Swagger is great for exploring APIs, but we want to access our API in the same way we did at the start of this session via R. To do this start